FerRacimo/Archaeomics/AdmixtureGraphs.md

 # TreeMix
-Let's begin by fitting the following populations using TreeMix, an (almost-)unsupervised admixture graph program: XXX,XXX,XXX
+Let's begin by fitting the following populations using TreeMix, an (almost-)unsupervised admixture graph program.
+We'll use the same populations we worked on when performing the PCA and Admixture analyses.

 ```
 mkdir TreeMix